emmakolade/vastu/README.md

 - Buyers Accounts: Allow users to create accounts, save their favorite properties, and receive alerts when new properties that meet their criteria are added to the database. - Halfly Done :neckbeard:

 - Reviews and Ratings: Allow buyers to leave reviews and ratings for properties they have rented or purchased.
-This can help other users make informed decisions about which properties to rent or buy.
+This can help other users make informed decisions about which properties to rent or buy.Done :white_check_mark:

 - Communication: Implement a messaging system that allows buyers to communicate with property owners through the app.